xavierpok/tp/docs/UserGuide.md

 Examples:
 *  `schedule 1 i/2023-12-07-13-45` edits or adds the 1st person's schedule time and name, where the schedule time is `7 Dec 2023, 13:45:00`, and the schedule name is the default name, `Meeting`.
 *  `schedule 3 i/2024-05-06-18-00 a/Evening seminar` edits or adds the 3rd person's schedule time and name, where the schedule time is `6 May 2024, 18:00:00`, and the schedule name is `Evening seminar`.

+### Adds a note to a specific person : `note`

+Adds a note with an existing person contact via index.

+Format: `note INDEX o/[NOTE]`

+* Adds a note to the person at the specified `INDEX`.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** starting from 1.
+* If there are existing notes, it will be updated to the input note.
+  * Note is an optional field.
+If left blank, it will clear any existing note that the person has.
+* By default, note is empty when a person is added to the address book.
+* Note has a character limit of **1000**.
+* Note can contain any alphanumeric character, punctuation marks and whitespaces in between.
+* Any changes to a person's note is not immediately seen in the UI.
+  * Do `detail INDEX`, where INDEX refers to the index of the person noted, to view the changes.

+Examples:
+* `note 1 o/CS2103 is pain!` edits or adds the 1st person's note to be `CS2103 is pain!`.
+* `note 2 o/` clears 2nd person's note.

 ### Deleting a contact : `delete`